 These impressive luxury glamping sites are located near some of the best national parks and allow guests to sleep under the stars, without having to sleep in a traditional tent.
 Considered by many to be a rite of passage, touring America’s park is something many people look forward to while on vacation.
 However, while many of us may love the outdoors and enjoy the idea of sitting next to a campfire, the end result of slumbering in a sleeping bag doesn’t sound appealing.

-Toss the concern of sleeping on a cold hard ground aside and prepare to be pampered.
+Toss the concern of sleeping on cold hard ground aside and prepare to be pampered.
 Luxury glamping includes chef-prepared daily meals and high-thread-count sheets—there’s no need to rough it, this is as opulent as it gets.

 7 Impressive Luxury Glamping Sites